 We surveyed our team members on a monthly basis by asking them to report on:

 - their levels of productivity throughout the week

 - their ability to do deep work as well

-- how stressed they felt
+- their work-life balance and how stressed they felt

 - how able they were to disengage from work

 - all on a scale from 1 to 10